fommil/fpmortals/manuscript/under-review.md

   )
 ~~~~~~~~

-We use the freestyle `@module` boilerplate generator and declare all
-the algebras that our business logic depends on.
-Then we create a
-`class` to hold our business logic, taking the `Deps` module as an
-implicit parameter.
-We're just doing dependency injection, it should
+`@freestyle.module` generates boilerplate for dependency injection, it
-be a familiar pattern if you've ever used Spring. `@module` has
+should be a familiar pattern if you've ever used Spring's `@Autowired`
-generated the type `F` for us, combining the algebras.

 {lang="text"}
 ~~~~~~~~